krona5/foobar/README.md

-# Script Injector #
+# Foobar #

 ### What is this repository for? ###

-Chrome extension for injecting scripts into page.
+Chrome extension to ease up developer's mundane tasks.

 ### Getting started ###